liteapi-travel/nodejs-sdk/README.md

 <br><br>
 <h3 style="font-weight: 500; display:inline">Booking Management:</h3> With LiteAPI, managing bookings becomes a straightforward task.
 The booking management functions allow for the tracking and management of all bookings made through the app, ensuring users can keep track of their travel plans.
 <br><br>
-<h3 style="font-weight: 500; display:inline">Booking Retrieval and Cancellation:</h3> Lastly, LiteAPI offers the capability to retrieve and cancel existing bookings.
+<h3 style="font-weight: 500; display:inline">Booking Retrieval and Cancellation:</h3> LiteAPI offers the capability to retrieve and cancel existing bookings.
 This added flexibility is crucial for users who might need to alter their travel plans.
 <br><br>
 All these features make LiteAPI a comprehensive solution for travel app development, offering a plethora of functionalities, from search and booking to management and cancellation.
 Developers can harness these powerful tools to create high-quality, user-friendly travel applications.
 <br><br>